EldrexDelosReyesBula/Information-System/README.md

 ### **Project Overview**
 Listah is a student information manager designed to organize, manage, and track student records efficiently.
 It focuses on simplicity, reliability, and user-friendly interaction to assist both students and educators.

 ---

 ### **Key Features**
+- Student profile creation
+- Data update and management
+- Record search and filtering
+- Local storage integration
+- Clean and modern interface

+---

+### **Purpose**
+This project aims to provide an accessible tool for managing student information while demonstrating the principles of system design, programming logic, and real-world application development.
+---

+### **Key Features**